What Is Rational Emotive Behavior Therapy? (REBT)

 According to sources such as the Journal of Rational Emotive and Cognitive Behavioral Therapy and others, the aim of REBT is to help people understand how they contribute to their own distress by maintaining these irrational belief systems, help them develop more realistic schemas regarding the world and others, and help them behave in a manner that is more consistent with reality.
 The fundamental objectives of the process of REBT follow:

 - The therapist and client then work together to identify the specific issues of irrational thinking that the client engages in and how they affect the client’s behavior.
-The specific issues targeted are dependent on the reasons for the client entering therapy, but may be altered as the therapist learns more about the client.
-As these “musts” are identified, the therapist helps the client challenge them and identify more rational and functional ways of thinking and behaving.

 - As the relationship continues, the client realizes that they must assume quite a bit of responsibility for their own behavior.
 This is reinforced by the therapist; however, it is also understood that certain events that happen in the world are not the responsibility of the client.
-It is important for the therapist and client to work together to help the client understand the limits of their own influence regarding events in the world.

-- The process is a time-limited process that is not expected to continue for years, as what occurs in many types of therapy, such as more traditional Freudian therapy.
+The entire process is a time-limited process that is not expected to continue for years, as what occurs in many types of therapy, such as more traditional Freudian therapy.
 Often, the therapist and client set a target number of sessions and a target time period to allow them to solve the specific set of problems.

 Does It Work?